DanielSantDev/Web-Projects/README.md

 ## ✨ Usage

+You can explore these projects by visiting the [GitHub Pages](https://danielsantdev.github.io/Projetos-Web/) associated with this repository.
+Simply click the link to access the live demonstration of these projects.
-Each project has its own directory and instructions on how to use or run them.
-Please refer to the individual project's README file for specific usage details.
+Please refer to the individual project's README.md file for specific usage details.

 ## 👍 Contributing